evan-buss/opds-proxy/README.md

 You can run OPDS Proxy as a Docker container or as an executable.

+Configuration is done via YAML file (default `config.yml`), environment variables, and command flags in that order of precedence.

 ### Docker

 Docker images are published to [Docker Hub](https://hub.docker.com/r/evanbuss/opds-proxy) and the [GitHub Container Registry](https://github.com/evan-buss/opds-proxy/pkgs/container/opds-proxy).